 5 18 18 0.3872

-Provide the results in an ASCII file and a PDF file named “XXX15Loss Cost Contour” where XXX denotes the abbreviated name of the modeling organization.
+Provide the results in an ASCII file and a PDF file named “XXX17Hurricane Loss Cost Contour” where XXX denotes the abbreviated name of the modeling organization.
 The ASCII file will have 3 x 682 = 2,046 rows.

 Display the mean of the 100 input vectors as contour plots for each hurricane category as shown in Figures 9 to 11 (use the suggested contour levels in these figures).